 In addition to this guide, there is a fantastic resource available and guide to complex conversations from Stop It Now! that can help you talk with someone you think needs help.
-This section is also related to the similar page on this site, How To Have A Conversation With A Potential Abuser, which is an overview of why you would have these conversations and how to get that process started.
+This section is also related to the similar page on this site, How To Have A Conversation, which is an overview of why you would have these conversations and how to get that process started.

 You need to bear three things in mind when using this section: First, you cannot make someone improve themselves, it must be their choice.
 Second, encouraging someone to get help with most issues, particularly sexual issues, is a series of conversations, not a one-time event.
 Third, "Get help!" is not a slogan that you use to hurt people, it is a compassionate plea for someone to better themselves.